akkayaberkin/BlogHub/README.md

 # Project Summary </br>

 🌱The project has Code First Approach, </br>
-🌱The project has Authentication Filter, </br>
+🌱The project has an Authentication Filter, </br>
-🌱The project has Repository Pattern , </br>
+🌱The project has Repository Pattern, </br>
-🌱The project has Cache , </br>
+🌱The project has Cache, </br>
 -----------------------------------------------
-🌱You can add Category, User and Blog Post </br>
+🌱Admin can add Category, User and Blog Post </br>
-🌱You can authorize and delete users,  </br>
+🌱Admin can authorize and delete users,  </br>
-🌱You can edit your profile, </br>
+🌱Users can edit their profile, </br>
-🌱You can search by SearchBox, </br>
+🌱Users can search by SearchBox, </br>
-🌱You can filter by category, </br>
+🌱Users can filter by category, </br>
-🌱You can send comment and like. </br>
+🌱Users can comment and like post. </br>
 -----------------------------------------------
 ![Dash](https://user-images.githubusercontent.com/40911975/156073021-08aa81d3-57da-488e-aca0-3fa46c16c11a.png)